-At CRB Cunninghams we take payment security very seriously, and that is why our online payments platform is both FCA regulated and Level 1 PCI DSS compliant.
+At CRB Cunninghams, we take payment security very seriously, and that is why our online payment platform is both FCA regulated and Level 1 PCI DSS compliant.
 Our company also holds the QMS ISO 27001 to give our schools peace of mind knowing that our in-house family of products integrate seamlessly and are fully compliant with GDPR and the Data Protection Act.

-Commercial Director of CRB Cunninghams, David Paylor had this to say:
+Commercial Director of CRB Cunninghams, David Paylor, said:

-iPayimpact is our online payment module that is packed with features to manage all school income, reduce physical cash handling, and integrate seamlessly with our cashless systems.
+iPayimpact, our online payment module, is packed with features to manage all school income, reduce physical cash handling, and integrate seamlessly with our cashless systems.
 There are no setup fees, licence fees, or charges per pupil to use the software.